m3ccanico/blog/000-JunOS-Analytics.md

 This document describes how to collect analytics data from JunOS (e.g. interface statistics like bytes received) and visualise them with [Grafana](https://grafana.com/).

+I'm using Ubuntu 16.04 running LXD in my lab.
+Each machine runs as a Ubuntu 16.04 container.

 # Overview

 The analytics data is sent by the JunOS analytics services.
 The data is received by the Python script [gpb2influx](https://github.com/m3ccanico/gpb2influx).
 The script writes the data to InfluxDB.
 Grafana reads the data from InfluxDB and creates the graphs.